KshitizSharmaV/Computational-Financial-Engineering-in-R/Navi Software/README.md

+## This is one of the porject where I used a template to design a quick website for his website called Navi Software.

 # [Start Bootstrap - Business Frontpage](https://startbootstrap.com/template-overviews/business-frontpage/)

 [Business Frontpage](http://startbootstrap.com/template-overviews/business-frontpage/) is a basic business website template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).